|

 Copyright: 03/1952

 From Spy Fighters #7 - 8 pages - Spy Fighters HQ pulls Clark Mason and Vicki Chase from a mission in Vienna to head north to Finland where a fellow agent died getting word that a noted Russian scientist was up to something big in the frozen Arctic region.
+Click here to read the story.

-17 Cannibals of the Congo!
 Cannibals of the Congo!

 Published by Atlas Comics